-A Replicate construct consists of a pair of RP odes that enclose a main branch and are connected that coordination branch.
-This coordination branch is nodes that enclose a main branch and are connected with a coordination branch.
+A Replicate construct consists of a pair of RP nodes that enclose a main branch and are connected with a coordination branch.
 This coordination branch is automatically labeled with the name of the associated DomainSet entity.

 The replicate construct is a shorthand notation for identical processes that operate in parallel.
 The main process logic is shown on the main branch.
 The coordination between these processes is handled via the coordination branch.
 An example of a situation handled by the Replicate would be a supermarket in which multiple checkout lanes support shoppers (represented by the Functions on the main branch)